-Of the variables in Equation (6.1), a positive sign is expected for the transactions, uncertainty and debt service payments variables (that is, ly, lu and ld, respectively).
+Of the variables in Equation (1), a positive sign is expected for the transactions, uncertainty and debt service payments variables (i.e., ly, lu and ld, respectively).
 However, the a priori sign on the average propensity to import variable (lp) is theoretically ambiguous.
-On the one hand, lp may proxy the marginal propensity to import, which, under the Keynesian open economy model, should have negative effects on the demand for reserves, since the higher the marginal propensity to import, the more powerful is the incomes policy in affecting the external current account and the less reserves will be held.
-On the other hand, Frankel (1974, 1980) argues that lp represents the degree of openness of an economy to external risks and should have positive effects.
-The opportunity cost variable, which is measured as an interest rate differential between domestic and foreign rates, ls, is expected to enter the equation with a negative sign because the opportunity cost of holding foreign reserves is to tie up financial resources that could have been employed for domestic economic development.
+On the one hand, lp may proxy the marginal propensity to import, which, under the Keynesian open economy model, should have negative effects on the demand for reserves, since the higher the marginal propensity to import, the more powerful is the income policy in affecting the external current account and the less reserves will be held.
+On the other hand, Frankel (1974, 1980) argue that lp represents the degree of openness of an economy to external risks and should have positive effects.
+The opportunity cost variable, which is measured as an interest rate differential between domestic and foreign rates, ls, is expected to enter the equation with a negative sign because the opportunity cost of holding foreign reserves is to tied-up financial resources that could have been employed for domestic economic development.
 This argument is supported by the fact that funds not needed immediately for international payments for goods and services should be invested to yield maximum returns, as earnings on the liquid reserves reduce the opportunity costs of holding those reserves.
-With the removal of exchange control restrictions on capital account transactions, there is expected to be a higher demand for foreign reserves, while an increase in net lending by the Central Bank to the Government, ceteris paribus, should increase the demand for reserves.
+With the removal of exchange control restrictions on capital account transactions, there is expected to be a higher demand for foreign reserves, while an increase in net lending by the central bank to the government, ceteris paribus, is expected to increase the demand for reserves.

-4. Data and Econometric Methodology
+Data and Econometric Methodology

-The data used in this study are annual observations covering the thirtyyear period 1975 to 2005.
+The data used in this study are annual observations covering the thirty-year period 1975 to 2005.
 All the data were procured from various Central Bank of Barbados data files.
-The variables were converted to logarithms and to real terms, using, in the case of the latter, the GDP deflator.
-As in the majority of studies, real data are used because international reserves are held to finance real transactions and to mitigate against real shocks (see Edwards, 1984).
-In terms of the specific definitions of the variables, lr is real net international reserves at the Central Bank, ly represents real gross domestic product at factor cost; real imports of goods and services were also tried as a proxy for transactions but ly gave the better fit. lp is real imports of goods and services divided by real gross domestic product in percentages. ld is real public foreign debt service payments.
+Except for the capital account liberalisation measure, the variables were converted to logarithms and to real terms, using, in the case of the latter, the GDP deflator.
+As in the majority of studies, real data is used because international reserves are held to finance real transactions and to mitigate against real shocks (see Edwards (1984)).
+In terms of the specific definitions of the variables, lr is real net international reserves at the Central Bank, ly represents real gross domestic product at factor cost; real imports of goods and services were also tried as a proxy for transactions but ly gave the better fit. lp is real imports of goods and service payments.
 The uncertainty (or variability) variable (lu) is the conditional standard deviation of a GARCH (1,1) model of the logarithm of reserves, where the conditional standard deviation represents the variability or volatility in the data series.
-This measure is preferred primarily because of the unavailability of alternative quarterly data proxies such as the shadow exchange rate and the unanticipated component of the terms of trade as discussed in Frenkel and Jovanovic (1981).
 The opportunity cost (ls) is one plus the difference between the yield on Barbados government bonds and the US discount rate, in percentages per annum.
-Net lending to the Central Government by the Central Bank, lcg, is the difference between advances to the Central Government plus purchases of government securities and central government deposits at the Central Bank.
-Finally, the capital account liberalisation variable, lcal, is constructed by coding the detailed text of the International Monetary Fund's Annual Report of Exchange Arrangements and Exchange Restrictions.
-More specifically, the specific controls on capital account transactions for each year are coded and as such are intended to capture the impact of polices that would have affected the movement of capital across borders [see Chapter 2 of this book and Greenidge (2006) for details].
+Net lending to the central government by the central bank, lcg, is the difference between advances to the central government plus purchases of government securities and central government deposits at the central bank.
+Finally, the capital account liberalisation variable, CAL, is constructed by coding the detailed text of the International Monetary Fund's Annual Report of Exchange Arrangements and Exchange Restrictions.
+More specifically, the specific controls on capital account transactions for each year is coded and as such is intended to capture the impact of polices that would have affected the movement of capital across borders [see Greenidge (2005) for details].